g-deng/MyChess/README.md

 ## Description
 MyChess is a simple fully-functional chess game written in Java using the Swing GUI toolkit.
 This project supports basic gameplay features, move validation, and a user-friendly GUI.
+It was originally made for a homework assignment that required the usage of Swing.

 ## Features
 - Two-player mode